brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 24 bht.md

 ### John Gill:
-1. "But I trust in the Lord...that I also myself shall come shortly."
+1. "I trust in the Lord."
-2. "he still retained a secret hope and persuasion in his own mind of a deliverance, though he could not be certain of it."
+2. "He still retained a secret hope and persuasion in his own mind of a deliverance."
-3. "notwithstanding that, his intention still was, should he be released, to pay them a visit himself."
+3. "His intention still was, should he be released, to pay them a visit himself."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:39:12
+- Timestamp: 12-19-2023 13:52:29
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 81
+- BHT Word Count: 55
-- BHT Commentary Usage: 36.84%
+- BHT Commentary Usage: 40.48%
-- BHT Quality Score: 1.6304107929083105
+- BHT Quality Score: 1.591742297158701
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (57):
+- ChatGPT injected words (42):
-	['a', 'absence', 'acknowledging', 'and', 'as', 'be', 'but', 'centered', 'christ', 'circumstances', 'come', 'coming', 'confidence', 'conviction', 'deep', 'delivered', 'despite', 'expresses', 'god', 'hands', 'have', 'he', 'his', 'hope', 'in', 'is', 'lies', 'life', 'lord', 'maintains', 'mere', 'not', 'of', 'opportunity', 'or', 'over', 'paul', 'personally', 'philippians', 'plans', 's', 'secret', 'soon', 'sovereignty', 'that', 'the', 'them', 'to', 'trust', 'ultimately', 'uncertain', 'understands', 'visit', 'whole', 'will', 'wish', 'with']
+	['a', 'absence', 'acknowledging', 'also', 'and', 'believers', 'but', 'centered', 'christ', 'come', 'coming', 'deliverance', 'even', 'expresses', 'for', 'future', 'hands', 'he', 'himself', 'his', 'honesty', 'hope', 'in', 'is', 'lord', 'naturalness', 'of', 'or', 'paul', 'persuasion', 'possible', 'reflects', 'retains', 'sending', 'that', 'the', 'though', 'timothy', 'to', 'trust', 'uncertain', 'visiting']
-- ChatGPT injected words (significant words only) (36):
+- ChatGPT injected words (significant words only) (25):
-	['absence', 'acknowledging', 'centered', 'christ', 'circumstances', 'come', 'coming', 'confidence', 'conviction', 'deep', 'delivered', 'despite', 'expresses', 'god', 'hands', 'hope', 'lies', 'life', 'lord', 'maintains', 'mere', 'opportunity', 'paul', 'personally', 'philippians', 'plans', 's', 'secret', 'soon', 'sovereignty', 'trust', 'ultimately', 'uncertain', 'understands', 'visit', 'wish']
+	['absence', 'acknowledging', 'believers', 'centered', 'christ', 'come', 'coming', 'deliverance', 'expresses', 'future', 'hands', 'honesty', 'hope', 'lord', 'naturalness', 'paul', 'persuasion', 'possible', 'reflects', 'retains', 'sending', 'timothy', 'trust', 'uncertain', 'visiting']

 ### Logs
-- Attempt 1 BHT: Paul, in his letter to the Philippians, expresses his trust in the Lord that he will be able to come to them soon.
-His use of the phrase in the Lord is not a superficial one, but reflects his deep conviction and reliance on Christ.
-This trust is not simply wishful thinking, but rather rooted in Paul's understanding that his life is centered in Christ.
-Despite his present circumstances, Paul still holds a secret hope and persuasion in his own mind that he will be delivered and have the opportunity to visit the Philippians personally.
-Ultimately, Paul recognizes that his coming or absence is in the hands of the Lord, and he acknowledges the Lord's sovereignty over his plans.
+- Attempt 1 BHT: In this verse, Paul expresses his hope to come to the Philippians, not only by sending Timothy, but also himself.
+His trust lies in the Lord, as his whole life is centered in Christ.
+Paul's language reflects his naturalness and honesty, acknowledging that his coming or absence is ultimately in the hands of the Lord.
+Even though he is uncertain of the future, he retains a sense of hope and persuasion in his own mind for a possible deliverance and a visit to the Philippians.
-- 🔄 Philippians 2:24 (attempt 1, 121 words, 34.78% quotes quality score: 1.8090107185980528, V2 normalized quality score: 51.49, commentator tiers 1-3: 28.71%, 44.01%, 27.27%)
+- 🔄 Philippians 2:24 (attempt 1, 86 words, 42.11% quotes quality score: 1.7922194611411704, V2 normalized quality score: 50.93, commentator tiers 1-3: 29.48%, 37.05%, 33.47%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
+	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: Paul's trust lies in the Lord, as his whole life is centered in Christ.
-He expresses his confidence that he will come to the Philippians soon, not as a mere wish but with a deep conviction.
-Despite his uncertain circumstances, Paul maintains a secret hope that he will be delivered and have the opportunity to visit them personally.
-He understands that his coming or absence is ultimately in the hands of the Lord, acknowledging God's sovereignty over his plans.
+- Attempt 2 BHT: Paul expresses his hope to come to believers, sending Timothy, but also himself.
+His trust, centered in Christ, reflects his naturalness and honesty, acknowledging that his coming or absence is in the hands of the Lord.
+Even though uncertain of the future, he retains hope and persuasion for a possible deliverance and visiting the believers.
-- 🔄 Philippians 2:24 (attempt 2, 81 words, 36.84% quotes quality score: 1.6304107929083105, V2 normalized quality score: 45.55, commentator tiers 1-3: 22.72%, 41.98%, 35.3%)
+- 🔄 Philippians 2:24 (attempt 2, 55 words, 40.48% quotes quality score: 1.591742297158701, V2 normalized quality score: 44.27, commentator tiers 1-3: 23.89%, 36.3%, 39.82%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 3 BHT: In this passage, Paul reassures the Philippians that he hopes to visit them soon, both through the presence of Timothy and himself.
+He emphasizes his trust in the Lord, emphasizing that his entire life centers around Christ.
+Paul's language demonstrates his sincerity and humility, acknowledging that whether he is able to come or not ultimately rests in God's hands.
+Despite the uncertainty of the future, he holds onto a sense of hope and conviction, preserving his intention to personally visit the Philippians if he is released.
+- 🔄 Philippians 2:24 (attempt 3, 88 words, 34.43% quotes quality score: 1.5995600010720739, V2 normalized quality score: 44.53, commentator tiers 1-3: 26.71%, 38.23%, 35.05%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: Paul's trust is firmly placed in the Lord and reflects his complete reliance on Christ.
-He is confident that he will be able to come to the Philippians soon, not merely as a wish but with a profound conviction and hope.
-Despite his current circumstances, Paul believes in a possible deliverance and plans to visit them personally.
-He acknowledges that his coming or absence is ultimately determined by the Lord, recognizing God's sovereignty over his own plans.
+	- 'PASSAGE' FOUND IN BHT!
+- Attempt 4 BHT: In these words, Paul expresses his hope to visit the Philippians, both through Timothy and himself.
+He places his trust in the Lord, indicating that his life revolves around Christ.
+Paul's sincere language acknowledges that his ability to come is ultimately in God's hands.
+Despite the uncertainty, he maintains hope and conviction, intending to personally visit the Philippians if he is set free.
-- 🔄 Philippians 2:24 (attempt 3, 79 words, 36.21% quotes quality score: 1.62316706611099, V2 normalized quality score: 45.31, commentator tiers 1-3: 22.8%, 42.25%, 34.95%)
+- 🔄 Philippians 2:24 (attempt 4, 65 words, 31.11% quotes quality score: 1.633472438679184, V2 normalized quality score: 45.66, commentator tiers 1-3: 29.31%, 37.13%, 33.56%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: Paul's unwavering trust in the Lord is evident as his entire life is centered on Christ.
-With conviction, he expresses his confidence in visiting the Philippians soon.
-His hope is not empty, but grounded in his belief that he will be delivered.
-Despite his uncertain circumstances, Paul plans to come to them personally.
-He acknowledges that his ability to fulfill this intention lies in the hands of the Lord, affirming God's sovereignty over his plans.
+- Attempt 5 BHT: Paul conveys his hope to personally visit the Philippians, in addition to sending Timothy.
+He places his trust in the Lord and recognizes that his life is centered on Christ.
+Paul's genuine language acknowledges that the decision for his coming or absence lies with God.
+Though unsure of the future, he retains a sense of hope and conviction, with the intention to visit the believers if he is released.
-- 🔄 Philippians 2:24 (attempt 4, 77 words, 35.19% quotes quality score: 1.5467659119442247, V2 normalized quality score: 42.77, commentator tiers 1-3: 22.96%, 44.54%, 32.5%)
+- 🔄 Philippians 2:24 (attempt 5, 70 words, 32.65% quotes quality score: 1.5835160931520806, V2 normalized quality score: 43.99, commentator tiers 1-3: 27.08%, 36.52%, 36.4%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: Paul's life revolves around Christ, as he places his trust in the Lord.
-He firmly believes that he will have the opportunity to visit the Philippians soon.
-His hope is not empty, but based on his conviction that he will be delivered.
-Although uncertain of his circumstances, Paul maintains a secret hope and persuasion in his own mind that he will be able to personally visit them.
-He recognizes that the Lord holds the authority over his coming or absence, and he humbly acknowledges God's sovereignty over his plans.
-- 🔄 Philippians 2:24 (attempt 5, 91 words, 40.0% quotes quality score: 1.5845006649615394, V2 normalized quality score: 44.03, commentator tiers 1-3: 22.05%, 40.85%, 37.1%)
-	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- ✅ Philippians 2:24 bht prompt v0.7 (81 words, 36.84% quotes)
+- ✅ Philippians 2:24 bht prompt v0.8 (55 words, 40.48% quotes)
-- quality score: 1.6304107929083105, V2 normalized quality score: 45.55, commentator tiers 1-3: 22.72%, 41.98%, 35.3%)
+- quality score: 1.591742297158701, V2 normalized quality score: 44.27, commentator tiers 1-3: 23.89%, 36.3%, 39.82%)